ajsalminen/pymodoro/README.md

 ## Usage

-A new Pomodoro -- 25 minutes followed by a break of 5 minutes -- is started by changing the timestamp of ~/.pomodoro_session.
-This can be done by the shell command:
+A new Pomodoro -- 25 minutes followed by a break of 5 minutes -- is started by writing a start command to ~/.pomodoro_session.

-    touch ~/.pomodoro_session

-If you want to use counters with different times, write them into the session file.
-The first number specifies the length of the Pomodoro in minutes, the second one the length of the break.
-Both numbers are optional.
-Example:

-    echo "20 2" > pomodoro_session
+An example of how to do that with php is

+    php -r 'print json_encode(array("timestamp"=>time(), "command" => "start", "taskname" => "mytask"))' > ~/.pomodoro_session

+You can use that or something similar.
+Other commands are stop (to stop the timer) and interrupt (for logging an interruption that happened during the pomodoro).
+Create a script you can call from xmonad, your todo list manager etc. For example I use something like this to start the timer in emacs

+    (defun pymodoro-start ()
+      "Write a command to start pymodoro for the todo.txt item on the current line"
+      (interactive)
+      (let (todoItem)
+          (setq todoItem (substring (thing-at-point 'line) 0 -1)) (setq pymodoroCommand (json-encode `(:command start :timestamp ,(float-time) :taskname ,todoItem))) (write-region pymodoroCommand nil log-file nil)))

 ### Keybindings